 Lawyers considering an appeal of Monday’s ruling that quashed Aetna Inc.’s proposed $37 billion merger with Humana Inc. should think twice.

-To do so, Aetna lawyers would file an appeal with the United States Court of Appeals for the District of Columbia Circuit.
-But making a successful appeal unlikely, the judge who ruled on the case — John D. Bates, senior U.S. District Judge for the District of Columbia — has a pretty good record when it comes to the stickiness of his rulings.
+To do so, Aetna lawyers would file an appeal with the U.S. Court of Appeals for the District of Columbia Circuit.
+But making a successful appeal unlikely, the judge who ruled on the case—John D. Bates, senior judge for the U.S. District Court for the District of Columbia—has a pretty good record when it comes to the stickiness of his rulings.

 I looked at Bates’ history in Bloomberg Law’s Litigation Analytics and found that when Bates’ decisions have been appealed throughout his tenure on the bench since 2001, they have been affirmed 79.2 percent of the time.

 To put that into some context, 79.2 percent is a slightly better figure than Bates’s counterpart, U.S. District Judge Amy Berman Jackson, who is overseeing the Anthem-Cigna merger trial in the U.S. District Court for the District of Columbia.
 Jackson’s opinions have been affirmed on appeal 74.6 percent of the time.
 Meanwhile, the opinions of another senior judge in the D.C.
 Circuit, Judge Paul Friedman, have been affirmed on appeal 71.4 percent of the time, according to Litigation Analytics.

 However, I should note that Bates’s opinions in the antitrust field have not been appealed at all, so it’s totally uncharted ground.